 Will I need to impair my assets due to COVID-19?

-Depending on the timing of financial reporting and the coronavirus pandemic, organizations may have significant impacts to first quarter reporting.
+Depending on your organization’s industry, the coronavirus pandemic may have significant impacts on 2020 financial reporting considerations.
 During this period of global uncertainty, whether an organization is large or small, public or private, the following may be topics for consideration:

 - Analysis of future cash flows